-According to Panorama’s 2018 ERP Report outlining the results of hundreds of recent ERP software initiatives, 64% of organizations spent more money than they budgeted and 79% took more time than expected.
-Perhaps even more surprisingly, over half of respondents indicated they experienced some sort of material operational disruption after go-live – for example, unable to ship product or close the books at period end.
+According to Panorama’s 2018 ERP Report, 64% of organizations spent more money than they budgeted, and 79% took more time than expected.
+Even more surprisingly, over half of respondents indicated they experienced some sort of material operational disruption after go-live, such as the inability to ship product or close the books.

-The good news is, although ERP implementations are difficult, some organizations crack the code on how to overcome the challenges.
-We’ve practiced and studied implementations for over a decade and success isn’t due to luck.
-Project success is initiated at the onset, correlating to a deliberate and strategic approach, which effectively navigates the many pitfalls and risks.
-Based on this year’s research and Panorama’s experience, here are the top five drivers pointing to successful implementations:
+While ERP implementations are difficult, some organizations have cracked the code on how to overcome the challenges.
+Success isn’t due to luck.
+Project success is initiated with a deliberate and strategic approach that navigates the many pitfalls and risks.
+Based on this year’s research and Panorama’s experience, here are the top five drivers of successful implementations:

-Misalignment between a project and an organization’s overall strategy is one of the most common – and most difficult to overcome – challenges of an implementation.
+Misalignment between a project and an organization’s overall strategy is one of the most common challenges of implementations.
 For example, we recently worked with a company that was driving an overarching business transformation focused on leveraging technology to surpass its competitors.
 Their main goal was to improve the customer experience.
-However, their ERP implementation was more focused on using technology to automate and streamline back office functions, rather than customer-centric improvements.
-This misalignment resulted in confusion, higher project costs and diluted results failing to live up to executive and customer expectations.
+However, their ERP implementation was more focused on using technology to automate and streamline back-office functions, rather than customer-centric improvements.
+This misalignment resulted in confusion, higher project costs and diluted results.
+The project failed to live up to executive and customer expectations.

 2. Realistic Expectations During Implementation Planning

-We’ve found many ERP implementations are (unfortunately) doomed from the start.
+We’ve found many ERP implementations are doomed from the start.
 Often, it’s because their project teams had unrealistic expectations from day one.
 When expectations aren’t aligned with reality, bad decisions with rippling effects can result.
-For example, if you commit to your management team to complete your project with an unrealistic timeframe and/or budget, you are more likely to cut critical project activities such as organizational change management and business process improvement.
-This will ironically accelerate your risk of time and cost overruns, among other challenges.
+For example, if you commit to complete your project with an inadequate timeframe or budget, you are more likely to cut critical project activities such as organizational change management and business process improvement.
+This will actually accelerate your risk of time and cost overruns.

 SAP vs. Oracle Case Study